silverjuke/silverjuke/docs/command-line.md

   Silverjuke window (by default, the whole screen is used).
 If the x and y parameters are skipped, the window will be placed at the upper left corner at 0/0.
-  Moreover, if you add the "clipmouse" modified, the mouse cannot be moved outside the given rectangle.
-Using the following command line option, you can also assign a static portion of the screen for the visualization:
+  Moreover, if you add the "clipmouse" modifier, the mouse cannot be moved outside the given rectangle.
+  See also: --visrect to assign a static portion of the screen to the visualization.

 * --visrect=[X,Y,]W,H
   If --visrect or --kioskrect are given, portions of the screen not used by